BarryMcAdams/Spiral_v3.0a/SpiralStaircasePlugin_PRD.md

 3. Example models demonstrate various use cases

 ## Constraints
-- Must work with AutoCAD 2024 and newer versions
+- Must work with AutoCAD 2024 and older versions
 - Performance impact <10% during use
 - File size <50MB for single projects